Booty of Jewels and Gold

 It would be easy to think that treasures indeed could be found inside the pyramids of Egypt.
-Upon the death of a pharaoh, the Egyptian king had to be mummified and given the same treatment, or perhaps even more so, than when the monarch was still living.
-Religious fervor was behind this royal treatment.
+Upon the death of a pharaoh, the Egyptian king had to be mummified and given the same royal treatment, or perhaps even better, than when the monarch was still living.
+Religious fervor was behind this grand custom.

 For A Multi-Tasking Pharaoh

 The ancient Egyptians believed that the reign of a pharaoh did not necessarily end upon the ruler’s death.
 In fact, what happened was he assumed more roles.
 First, he turned into the king of the dead, Osiris.
 His other afterlife manifestation was Horus, a deity of the heavens.
 In addition, the dead pharaoh became a protector of Ra, the Egyptian sun god.
 Ancient Egyptian writings told that the dead pharaoh buried in his royal tomb constituted a cyclical turnover of functions manifested by the sunrise and sunset, incorporated into the pyramid’s construction.